 • Brush your teeth with antiseptic paste.

-• Give your baby cold food.
+• Give your baby cool food.

 Prevention of formations in the mouth